pminten/effective_elixir/sources/control_structures.md

 Written this way the if-macro can be used where you would use a ternary operator (`?:`) in C.

+Although the 'do-end' and 'do:' form of an if expression are semantically identical only use the 'do:' form for relatively simple expressions without side effects and always include the 'else:' option/clause.

 ## Cond